 Create a box plot using the Charts and Statistics View

-We will compare MYC gene expression between TCGA and GTEx normal colon samples and TCGA colon adenocarcinoma tumor samples.
+We will compare MYC gene expression between patient's samples in TCGA colon adenocarcinoma tumor samples and individuals normal colon tissue in GTEx.

 Our goal is to build a visual spreadsheet with the columns 'primary site', 'sample site', 'study', and gene expression for MYC for the TCGA TARGET GTEx study.
 We will then filter to just samples in the colon.